In this chapter, we’ll examine what kinds of values JavaScript has.

 and 'apple'

-By default, you can freely change, add, and remove the properties of objects:
+By default, we can freely change, add, and remove the properties of objects:

 const obj = {};